 After the injury has healed and you have been cleared by your doctor or your physical therapist to exercise, you should exercise!
 It will definitely help stop your knee pain.
 This is a proven and tested fact.
 Exercising the knee will improve flexibility and help strengthen the muscles that surround the joints: the quadriceps, hamstrings, abductor and the adductor.
 These muscles should be properly exercised to make the knees stronger and less susceptible to future injuries.
 Exercise will keep the joints from stiffening; it provides support; it makes movement easier and most importantly it reduces pain!

 First Rule of Thumb: When it comes to knee exercises, NEVER bend your legs to a point that your knees stick out past your toes.
 This will put a lot of pressure under the kneecap, which can further damage your knees.
 Goal of these Exercises: Flexibility and Strengthening

 Warming Up – Do some stretching for your leg muscles.
 You can do this by riding a stationary bike for about 5 minutes.
 You can also do some brisk walking.
 This helps you loosen the muscles that surround your knee joints.

 Strengthening the muscles around the knee is a proven way to relieve joint pain.
 Proper exercise is what helps the knee not just to get stronger but become more flexible.
 A knee sleeve will give support as you work along hte road to recovery.
-Consistently following these 7 exercises to strengthen your knees will relieve you of your joint pain in no time!
+Consistently following these 7 knee exercises will relieve you of your knee joint pain in no time!

 For more information on our Copper Compression Knee Sleeve, Click Here!